Introduction

 When I needed to troubleshoot motion on the go, or if I wanted to glance at the camera livestream, I ran VNC viewer on a laptop and used a terminal and a web browser remotely from the GUI.

-This isn't an indulstrial grade home monitoring solution, but raspberry pis are handy in a pinch, and can serve nicely to let you know that your house has not flooded or been trashed while you're away.
+This isn't an indulstrial grade home monitoring solution, but raspberry pis are handy in a pinch, and can serve nicely to let you know that your house hasn't flooded or gotten trashed while you're away.